 View details and screenshots

-Part of my Ketnet work for VRT was the Ketnet Junior app, a safe, ad-free playground where toddlers watch their favourite shows and play educational games with characters like Kaatje and Bumba.
-My piece was the drawing and colouring side: turning raw touch input into a smooth, non-laggy drawing tool a small child could actually use, even on a cheap tablet.
+4 screenshotsI built the drawing and colouring side of the Ketnet Junior app for VRT: turning raw touch input into a smooth, non-laggy drawing tool a small child could actually use, even on a cheap tablet.
+The app is a safe, ad-free playground where toddlers watch their favourite shows and play educational games with characters like Kaatje and Bumba.
 Getting the line to just follow a finger took a lot of tuning, and it was the spicy, satisfying kind of problem.

 View details and screenshots

-Built the Android app for Dutch broadcaster BNN/VARA on top of the Zender-platform, which lets publishers and broadcasters publish interactive video to their own mobile channels and out to Snapchat, Instagram and TikTok.
+2 screenshotsI built the Android app for Dutch broadcaster BNN/VARA on the Zender platform, which lets broadcasters publish interactive video to their own mobile channels and out to Snapchat, Instagram and TikTok.
 The app put daily videos, polls, quizzes and small games in your pocket.

 View details and screenshots

-The companion app for Blokken, the long-running VRT quiz show.
-You played the show's 8-letter-word game from your phone in three modes: play along with the next day's episode for a shot at a prize, duel friends or strangers, or go solo and chase a streak.
+5 screenshotsI built the companion app for Blokken, the long-running VRT quiz show, where you played the show's 8-letter-word game from your phone in three modes: play along with the next day's episode for a shot at a prize, duel friends or strangers, or go solo and chase a streak.
 Every right answer unlocked a letter, and it all came down to finding the word first.

 View details and screenshots